arktronic/mastodocker/README.md

 See also: [Running periodic cleanup tasks](https://docs.joinmastodon.org/admin/setup/#cleanup)

+See also: [Backups](https://docs.joinmastodon.org/admin/backups/), although if running on a hosted VM, backing the whole thing up can be an easy option

 ## Updating to a newer version

 Zero-downtime updates are possible with Mastodon, but that's out of scope.